 Before I go into any detail, a brief reflection on the history of kinematics.

 How did Galileo & Huygens prove that objects fall towards Earth at 9.8 m/s/s?
 Those who are history fans know that they used inclined planes and pendulums to get a precise answer for g (acceleration of gravity).

 A classic and perfect example of raw derivation, but, can we directly observe an object's acceleration?
-To answer that question, I worked for three months on a brand new device for directly measuring acceleration.
+To answer that question, I worked for a year on a brand new device for directly measuring acceleration.

 Most of the project's inspiration came from a class setup I had in school where two sensors were placed on two separate ends of a 1.5 meter long aluminum ramp.
 The precision of measuring acceleration is superb.
 Excellent.
 But, like every piece of technology, the system had its limits.